4. Planning and implementation

 What is an API?

 Application Programming Interfaces (APIs) are documented interfaces through which software, applications, or systems can exchange data or functionalities.
 The API provides data or a functionality in a machine-readable, documented format, making it possible for some other software, application or system to use it programmatically.
+For example, a route guide application can use a public transport API to receive information on when a specific bus will arrive at the stop and display this information to its user.

-In this operating model, API, application programming interface and technical interface referred to in the Public Information Management Act mean the same thing.
+In this operating model, the terms API, application programming interface and technical interface referred to in the Public Information Management Act mean the same thing.
 It should be noted that rather than referring to an interface intended for end users, APIs are always used by some other software, application, application component or system.

 Why use APIs for data sharing?

-It is important for the organisation to determine which types of datasets are offered or used through APIs internally and externally, and which datasets should be accessible through user interfaces.
-Internal access and use can be implemented through internal interfaces (internal APIs).
-To provide for external access and use, partner interfaces (partner APIs) or public interfaces (public APIs) can be used, depending on the classification of the data.
-The essential point is that the interfaces are taken into account as part of the organisation's other information management and operating processes as well as the goals of knowledge management.
+It is important to take APIs into account as part of the organisation's other information management and operating processes, as well as its goals for knowledge management.
+It is particularly essential for the organisation to determine which types of datasets are offered or used through APIs internally and externally, and which datasets should be accessible through APIs.
+Internal access and use can be implemented through internal APIs.
+To provide for external access and use, partner APIs or public APIs can be used, depending on the classification of the data.
+Please note that if the data cannot be provided as open data, sharing it may require using the Suomi.fi Data Exchange Layer.

-Using the national API principles in the design and development of APIs is advisable.
+Using the national API principles in the design and development of your APIs is advisable.
 The public administration API principles provide support and instructions for public administration actors in the development, management and file formats of APIs.
-Among other things, the API principles provide support for specifying the interfaces, assigning of responsibilities, promotion of interoperability, procurement, testing and implementation of APIs.
+Among other things, the API principles provide support for specifying the APIs, assigning of responsibilities, promotion of interoperability, procurement, testing and implementation of APIs.
 When designing the API, it is important to specify how changes to the life cycle plan or service level of the API are managed.

 Additional information and support material for API development, management and file formats: